Eastern white-bearded wildebeest

 At the Detroit Zoo

-The wildebeest, also called a gnu (pronounced “new”), is a type of African antelope and a subspecies of the blue wildebeest.
-They are known for their white beard, slivery-blue coat, long black tail and cow-like horns.
+Wildebeests, also called gnus (pronounced “news”), are a type of African antelope and a subspecies of blue wildebeests.
+They are known for their white beard, slivery-blue coats, long black tails and cow-like horns.

 Wildebeests tend to be noisy; their sounds include moans and explosive snorts.